-Pet gates serve a variety of purposes—maybe you want to keep your dog out of the kitchen while you're cooking because he's always begging for scraps or prevent your cat from scratching the living room sofa while you're at work.
+Pet gates serve a variety of purposes—maybe you want to keep your dog out of the kitchen while you're cooking because they're always begging for scraps or prevent your cat from scratching the living room sofa while you're at work.
 There are numerous styles, functions, materials, and features to consider when choosing the pet gate that's right for you.

 Video of the Day

-Don't forget to measure your space: Pet gates come in lots of different shapes and sizes, so the first thing you'll want to do is measure the opening where you'll be placing it.
+Dimensions: Pet gates come in lots of different shapes and sizes, so the first thing you'll want to do is measure the opening where you'll be placing it.
 Most models are adjustable and have a range of widths they can accommodate.
 Don't forget to factor in the hardware or mounting cups, and remember that some manufacturers sell extensions to expand the size of your pet gate.

-Consider the size and agility of your pet: If you've got a large breed dog or a cat that likes to climb, a standard pet gate probably won't cut it.
+Size and agility of your pet: If you've got a large breed dog or a cat that likes to climb, a standard pet gate probably won't cut it.
 Most dogs can jump twice their height, while cats can jump five or six times their height, so take that into account when making a purchase.
 Your pet's personality should also factor into your decision—you might have a Great Dane who wouldn't even consider jumping over a six-inch barrier or a Russian Blue that's fond of scaling walls.

-Decide between pressure-mounted or hardware-mounted: Renters who don't want to damage the walls or those looking for something portable might opt for a pressure-mounted gate.
+Pressure-mounted versus hardware-mounted: Renters who don't want to damage the walls or those looking for something portable might opt for a pressure-mounted gate.
 A hardware-mounted gate, on the other hand, is a more permanent and secure solution that requires screwing into the wall—it all comes down to your personal preference.

-Select the best material for your needs: Frequent chewers should not be paired with a wood, plastic, or mesh gate.
+Materials: Frequent chewers should not be paired with a wood, plastic, or mesh gate.
 To discourage climbing, you might want to choose a metal gate with vertical balustrades that have less grip.
 If these issues aren't a concern, however, feel free to choose the material that best suits your home's aesthetic.